If you need to retake your test

 How to get a new licence

 DVLA will send you a reminder 56 days before your disqualification ends - use this to apply for a new provisional driving licence.
-If you didn’t get a reminder, order an application form instead.
+If you did not get a reminder, order an application form instead.
 Order form D1 for a car and motorbike licence or form D2 for a lorry and bus licence.

 Book and take a theory and practical test (or compulsory basic training and motorcycle practical test if you ride a motorcycle).
 Book and take an extended practical test if the court told you to take one.
 The extended practical test lasts at least 60 minutes and has higher fees.

 When you’ve passed the practical test, ask the examiner to arrange for your new licence to be sent to you - you can legally drive as soon as you’ve passed the practical test.